mojaloop/ml-perf-characterization/fspiop-transfers/20230807/s6-1691459957300/README.md

 - Scaling to 2 did not provide linear scaling of ops/s.
 Attempt of 12 vu's lead to a bottle neck of 125 ops/s.
   10 vu's resulted in 118 ops/s.
 For reference, in scenario #4 the system managed 87 ops/s with a maximum of 6 vu's.
+- Despite linear scaling, the ops/sec increase is not bad from 87 to 125 and iteration duration is also not affected with the increased load which is a positive sign.
+- The load distribution went well between 2 random dfsps, that means both the position handler instances might be used evenly.

 ## Recommendations